 A Minimalist Brochure Design is Faster to Finish

-Having fewer elements, minimalist designs are normally easier to work on and faster to finish.
+Having fewer elements, minimalist designs are normally easier to work on and easier to finish.
 There would be no constant tweaking of layer upon layer of images and backgrounds and texts.

-Reader-friendliness, simplicity and cleanliness, and faster turnaround times – these are the main pros of minimalism.
-And the advantages the combination of these three aspects affords one thing: minimalist brochure design works.
+Reader-friendliness, simplicity and cleanliness, and faster turnaround times – these are the main benefits of minimalism.
+At PrintPlace, you can create a brochure that employs all the elements and strategies of minimalism.